Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 If $\sH \to B$ is locally trivial then a Gauss-Griffiths-type formula links the curvature of $\sH$, the curvature of $(\sL, \dbar ^{\theta})$ restricted to $\sH$, and the second fundamental form of $\sH \subset (\sL, \dbar ^{\theta})$ (Proposition \ref{gg-formula}).

 One can also define the second fundamental form in $\sH$ even when $\sH$ is not locally trivial.
 This definition yields the curvature as an endomorphism of $\sH$ viewed as a $\sC^{\infty}_B$-module.
 Unlike the finite-rank case, such an endomorphism is not automatically represented by a map of Hilbert fields.
 To have such a map one must be able to extend a dense subset of every fiber $\sH$ to sections of $\sL$ with particular special properties.
-The details are described abstractly, i.e., for general Hilbert fields, in Paragraph \ref{iBLS-paragraph}, and then more concretely in Theorem \ref{iBLS-structures-for-H} for $\sH \subset \sL$.
+The details are described abstractly in Paragraph \ref{iBLS-paragraph}, and then more concretely in Theorem \ref{iBLS-structures-for-H} for $\sH \subset \sL$.

 From the Gauss Formula perspective the sum of the first two terms on the right hand side of the identity \eqref{H-curv-formula-in-mthm} is precisely the restriction to $\sH$ of the curvature of $(\sL , \dbar ^{\theta})$ (Theorem \ref{L2-curvature-prop}), while the last term on the right hand side of \eqref{H-curv-formula-in-mthm} is the negative of the `square of the second fundamental form'.